 Explain Your Reasoning

-If your fear the client will think you are money hungry, let go of those thoughts.
-Anyone in business should understand the extra time or the extra resources it takes for that work to be fairly compensated.
+If your fear the client will think you just want some extra money, let go of those thoughts.
+Anyone in business should understand the additional features or the extra resources it takes for that work to be fairly compensated.

 It may make you feel better to explain your reasoning, but keep it short.
 You don’t want to sound like you are apologizing for asking for what you are worth.